Skip to content

 See Current Annuity Rates Call 800-533-5969

 Annuity exclusion ratio is the IRS method for splitting each payment from a non-qualified annuity into two parts: a tax-free return of your original premium (basis) and a taxable earnings portion.
-Understanding the annuity exclusion ratio helps you line up after-tax income with RMD rules on annuitized IRAs, compare options like fixed annuities and fixed indexed annuities, and decide whether features such as an income rider fit your plan.
+Understanding the annuity exclusion ratio helps you line up after-tax income with RMD rules on annuitized IRAs, compare options like fixed annuities and fixed indexed annuities, and decide whether features such as an income rider fit your plan—or whether a more specialized design such as an inflation protected income annuity is worth considering.

 Annuity Exclusion Ratio: What It Is